charlesbas/Char-Registration-App/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+## JSON local server

+Run `npm run server` to start the json local server on `http://localhost:5000/` .
+The server will be automatically updated if you interract with the app view.

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.